bids-standard/bids-website/docs/blog/posts/engage-with-the-bids-ecosystem.md

 ---
 date: 2020-03-20
-slug: Engage with the BIDS ecosystem
+slug: "Engage with the BIDS ecosystem"
 author: Franklin Feingold
 ---